radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 1. Application
 1. Container

-### Conflicts
+### Conflicts and overrides

 In the case where layers have conflicting keys (_i.e.
-Application and Contaienr both specify a `myapp.team.name` label_), the last level to process wins out (container).
+Application and Contaienr both specify a `myapp.team.name` label_), the last level to process wins out and overrides other values (container).
 The metadata specified on the container will override the metadata specified on the application or environment.

 ## Reserved keys